jigyash18/portfolio-website/README.md

-# portfolio-website
+# Portfolio Website

+This is my personal portfolio website.

+## Purpose
+- To showcase my profile and skills
-Personal portfolio website built using HTML and CSS
+- To practice HTML and CSS
+- To build a professional online presence

+## Technologies Used
+- HTML
+- CSS

+## Status
+Work in progress